 7. Anomalisa – Charlie Kaufman makes the mundane meaningful but also devastatingly sad in his almost revelatory understanding of simple human emotions.
 Here he has another sad sack who is unfaithful, alcoholic, overweight, and rich, but Kaufman makes us relate to him.
 Then Jennifer Jason Leigh shows up and sings ‘Girls Just Wanna Have Fun’ and it’s like the most goddamn beautiful thing ever.
 Even as a puppet she’s. just. the. best.
 About 3/4ths of the way through I was going nuts for the Kafka stuff but the usual Kaufman trickery seemed absent from this film.
 I got it, I thought, and then towards the end, Kaufman lightly pulls the rug out and makes a devastatingly simple point that reverberates through the entire piece, launching a missile of melancholy right into the audience.
 Damn you, Charlie.

 5. Steve Jobs – Fluidly rolls out quote worthy dialogue with epileptic editing and then pauses for quick moments of almost ethereal revelation.
 Not a huge fan of his, but this is Danny Boyle’s best film.
 Motifs of Geometry and shape mirror the film’s form and content.
 The characters themselves are machines spewing dialogue and walking robotically, making the Blade Runner inspired score a thematic driving force.
 Sorkin’s systematic dialogue and structure melts into Boyle’s melodic direction and the brilliant use of 16mm/35mm/Digital.
 In The Social Network, Zuckerberg talked and thought with the icy processing of a robot, only for him to be left longing to be a human while dragging everyone into his programmed abyss.
-Here Sorkin has reversed that by making Jobs a robot whose creation aims to bring humanity to his technology (he wanted his computers to be warm/human) but really what he’s doing is trying to create an illusion for himself.
+Here Sorkin has reversed that by making Jobs a robot who aims to bring humanity to his technology (he wanted his computers to be warm/human) but really what he’s doing is trying to create an illusion for himself.
 That illusion is his technology reflects himself so a world that accepted his art, accepted him.
 Throughout this machine of a film, the form nearly shatters when Jobs has an emotional discovery as the pulsing score morphs into a computer’s heartbeat with the echo of Thus Spoke Zarathustra.